 High Country News

-- Qualifications: For all of our internship positions, a bachelor's degree or equivalent and some prior journalism experience and/or education is preferred.
+Qualifications: For all of our positions, a bachelor's degree or equivalent and some prior journalism experience and/or education is preferred.
 We also prefer applicants who are familiar with High Country News and who have lived in the West and know its environmental and community issues.
 Photographic experience and familiarity with audio and visual programs such as Final Cut Pro and Flash, as well as radio or video experience are all pluses.
 We strongly encourage Native American journalists, Hispanic journalists and those from other under-represented backgrounds to apply.
+Our fellowship is designed for journalists with experience that may preclude them from an internship and who may have something extra, in terms of experience, to bring to High Country News.

 High Country News